Configure SPF and DKIM With Postfix on Debian 8

 Add SPF records to DNS

 The value in an SPF DNS record will look something like the following examples.
-The full syntax is at the SPF record syntax page.

 Example 1 Allow mail from all hosts listed in the MX records for the domain: